What is a columnar database?

 Early databases were designed for standard business workloads that are classified as Online Transaction Processing (OLTP).
 Row-based relational databases work well for this type of workload because queries often need to use multiple values from the same row, so having all the data located next to each other on disk worked well.

 An example of this would be returning all information about a specific product for a web page or getting all user information for their profile page.
 Having the entire row sequentially on disk allows all that data to be retrieved from disk in a single seek.

-However, for analytics workloads where often only a few column values from a row are needed but the user wants that value for every row in the database, this row based storage isn’t efficient.
+However, for analytics workloads only require a few column values from a row but the user wants that value for every row in the database, row-based storage isn’t efficient.
 The database is forced to scan the entire dataset and then throw out a bunch of unneeded data to get something simple like the average value for a column.

 So why bother with setting up and managing another database?
 Developers aren’t doing it for fun, they are doing it because column oriented databases provide some major benefits for businesses across all industries.
 Let’s look at a few of the primary benefits of column databases.

 The obvious selling point of a column database is performance above all else.
 But how much of a difference in performance are we talking about?
 As stated before, it isn’t a small amount compared to relational databases, it’s orders of magnitude.
 Clickhouse is a popular open source column database that provides a benchmark suite of queries on identical hardware for popular databases which show the following results:

 While no benchmark is perfect, this one provides a glimpse at performance across a dataset containing around 100 million records and 42 different types of analytics queries to test databases across a full range of analytics queries commonly used in production like grouping, sorting, and aggregating data points.

 An obvious bonus of the same optimizations that provide such excellent performance for column databases is that they can get much better performance on less hardware.
 At the scale many businesses operate this can result in millions of dollars saved in hardware and storage costs.